St. Galler Klostertorte

 Once the rim is made, you can spread the jam (whisked, and spiked with spirits, if desired) over the torte.

 Roll out the remaining dough and make some decorations.
 There is no prescribed shape or method.
 It could have a lattice top, or sometimes forms are simply cut out and arranged at will.

 Bake for about 45 minutes, or until the jam is bubbling.

 - If you like a shiny crust, whisk one egg, and brush this onto the rim and decorations before baking.

 - It's a bit difficult to tell when this torte is finished because of the dark colour of the dough.
-When you can really smell it, and the decorations look dry, it should be done.
+When you can really smell it, the jam bubbles, and the decorations look dry, it should be done.